Learn How to Buy a Gas Station

 There are several things you will want to be aware of and investigate before you proceed with the purchase of a gas station.
 Two of the most common and compelling ones are:

 Road Work – In general, major roadways undergo construction every ten years or so.
-Check the records at the municipal planning board, County Planning Board and NJ DOT for future road work.
+Check the records at the municipal planning board, the County Planning Board, and the NJ DOT for future roadwork.
 Additionally, you should speak with the local building department to see if any significant work is scheduled.
-Keep in mind that if they redo the roads that provide access to the gas station, you could be out of business for up to a year or more.
+Keep in mind that if they redo the roads leading to the gas station, you could be out of business for up to a year.

-Additionally, you must investigate any lingering environmental litigation that the current owner may be involved with because, regardless of the structure of the sale, the new owner may be legally responsible for any harm as well.
+Additionally, you must investigate any lingering environmental litigation in which the current owner may be involved, because, regardless of the sale structure, the new owner may be legally responsible for any harm.

-Quantities of Product Sold – Gas station margins are tight, and therefore volume and sale totals are critical.
-Collateral revenues from ancillary business like convenience stores, car washes, etc. are also extremely important to investigate.
+Quantities of Product Sold – Gas station margins are tight, and therefore volume and sales totals are critical.
+Collateral revenues from ancillary businesses, such as convenience stores and car washes, are also extremely important to investigate.

 The Ideal Gas Station for Sale – What to Look for Specifically